Sibghatullah-Laghari/sibghatullah-laghari.github.io/README.md

-# Sibghatullah Laghari — Portfolio:
+# Sibghatullah Laghari — Portfolio

 This repository contains the source code for my personal portfolio website.